-Would you like to try a treatment for you pet’s condition that does not utilize drugs?
+Would you like to try a treatment that does not utilize drugs for your pet’s condition?

-Would you like to improve your pet’s quality of life as he or she ages?
+Would you like to improve your pet’s quality of life as they age?

 Have you ever thought about Acupuncture for yourself?

 - Initial Visit & Diagnosis- $132

 - Focal Session- $30

 - Package of Four Sessions- $264

 We know that there are often multiple treatments for one condition.
 Depending on the patient, one or more therapies may be used together (medications, surgery, acupuncture, physical therapy) for the best outcome and reduced side effects.
 A relatively new form of medicine is being utilized for humans known as “Integrative Medicine.”
 By integrating multiple treatments in a recovery plan, we can reduce side effects and help your pet recover.

 Acupuncture in general: